ncpol3sdpa/ncpol3sdpa/SUIVI.md

 - (Alain)
   * adds bibliography about other implementable examples
   * continues the implementation of examples + tests on graph algorithms
+- (Thomas et Nazar)
+  * implmentation of the sos, it remains the tests to make